yarisvt/tyk-docs/tyk-docs/content/deployment-and-operations/tyk-charts-1.2.0-release-notes.md

 - Remove .cluster.local from service URL to allow for named cluster support.
 ##### Removed
 - Removed duplicate setting of TYK_GW_SECRET in tyk-stack values.yaml.
 The value is set in tyk-gateway component already.
 - Removed duplicate setting of TYK_DB_HOSTCONFIG_GATEWAYHOSTNAME in tyk-stack values.yaml.
-The value is set at tyk-dashboard.dashboard.hostConfig.overrideHostname.
+The value is set at `tyk-dashboard.dashboard.hostConfig.overrideHostname`.
 - Removed field `global.bootstrap.devPortal`.
 You can now set both `global.components.bootstrap` and `tyk-bootstrap.bootstrap.devPortal` to true to enable portal bootstrapping.
 - Removed support for `tyk-dashboard.dashboard.enableIstioIngress` field in values.yaml.
 - Removed `global.components.dashboard` flag as it was misleading.
 Adapted gateway to use a gateway-specific flag `tyk-gateway.gateway.useDashboardAppConfig`.
-Set `tyk-gateway.gateway.useDashboardAppConfig` to true if gateway should connect to Dashboard for [app configurations]([https://tyk.io/docs/tyk-oss-gateway/configuration/#use_db_app_configs](https://tyk.io/docs/tyk-oss-gateway/configuration/#use_db_app_configs)).
+Set `tyk-gateway.gateway.useDashboardAppConfig` to true if gateway should connect to Dashboard for [app configurations](https://tyk.io/docs/tyk-oss-gateway/configuration/#use_db_app_configs).